 Step 1 – A landlord must first have the correct notice delivered to the tenant.
 It is important that the tenant receives the notice and that landlord has evidence that the tenant received the notice.
 Otherwise a tenant can use not receiving notice as a defense against eviction.
 A landlord can use the following forms depending on the situation:

-Step 2 – Once the requisite notice period has passed without a response from tenant, landlord may begin proceedings by going to the local court in the area of the leased premises, either Housing Court, Boston Municipal Court or District Court to obtain a Summons and Complaint.
-The landlord must use the form provided by the court and must pay a fee for the form.
+Step 2 – Once the requisite notice period has passed without a response from tenant, landlord may begin proceedings by going to the local court in the area of the leased premises, either Housing Court, Boston Municipal Court or District Court to obtain a Summons and Complaint (View Sample).
+The landlord must use the form provided by the court and must pay the respective Filing Fee when submitting.

-Step 4 – The tenant has seven days to answer after filing.
-If tenant doesn’t answer and/or landlord receives a judgment in his or her favor, the landlord may obtain an execution eleven days after the judgment which he would bring to the sheriff or constable the next day.
+Step 5 – If tenant doesn’t answer and/or landlord receives a judgment in his or her favor, the landlord may obtain an execution eleven days after the judgment which he would bring to the sheriff or constable the next day.
 Sheriff serves the execution on tenant which gives them 48 hours to move out before the sheriff come in to evict.